 Let me now show you how to implement that.

-Prefer to watch a video version of this tutorial instead?
+Prefer to watch a video version of showing how to monitor a remote SFTP server for newly added files instead?
 Play the video below.
 Otherwise, skip it.

 1. Make sure you have an existing SFTP trading partner

 To monitor a directory on a remote SFTP server, that server should be associated with a MFT Server Trading Partner object.

 As we already have several online resources about trading partners, we invite you to review those if you don't know what trading partners are yet.
 Here are some links to get you started:

 - Trading Partner documentation

 - Downloading Files Periodically From A Trading Partner

 Once you have your trading partner ready, the next step would be to create a directory monitor to monitor you SFTP trading partner.

 2. Create a directory monitor to monitor your SFTP trading partner